 This durable, user-friendly fishing kayak is another popular favourite.
 It has a wide load capacity, giving plenty of room for anglers and their copious amounts of tackle and supplementary kit.
 It also handles weights of up to 350kg, which means your gear can be heavy as well as voluminous!
 It’s no wonder this model is considered the work horse of the kayak world.

-Crowning our top four kayaks is the Sevylor Inflatable Sit-On-Top Kayak.
-Unlike the three above, this kayak is not fibreglass, but made of thick, durable PVC.
-It is light and easy-to-operate, and even comes packed in its own backpack.
+Our last top four kayak is the Sevylor Inflatable Fishing Kayak.
+This kayak is not fibreglass, but made of thick, durable PVC.
+It is light and easy-to-operate, and surprisingly stable.
 Just unroll it and pump!
-We like this kayak – it offers a great combination of utility and practicality.
-It’s even pretty to look at.
+We like this kayak, not least because it is purpose-built for fishing.

 Fishing kayak accessories